 We welcome applications from students nominated through our partnership network, as well as applications from independent study abroad students who wish to study at Regent's for a short period of time as part of their degree.

-We are currently accepting applications for the Spring 2023 term, starting in January 2023.
+We are currently accepting applications for the Autumn 2023 term, starting in September 2023.

 If you are applying via an institution that is part of our partnership network, or via an agent, please speak with your coordinator and they will be able to assist you with your application.